Product

 #1 Know your audience

 Understanding your target audience is crucial for the success of your social media PPC campaigns – scrolling social media is their daily hobby, so you have to know how to adjust your offer to their interests.
-Use the advanced targeting options available on social media platforms to define your audience based on demographics, interests, behaviors, and past interactions.
-Depending on the platform and your ad goals, focus on basic factors as follows:
+Use the targeting tools offered by platforms like Facebook, Instagram, and LinkedIn to narrow your audience based on:

 • age range,